-All fibroids, (also called myomas or leiomyomas) are non-cancerous growths of muscular tissues that develop in and on a woman’s uterus.
-Yet not all fibroids will develop in the same location, and not all of these tumors will cause the same symptoms.
-That’s why we tend to classify fibroids based on where they develop within a woman’s uterus.
+All fibroids, (also called myomas or leiomyomas) are non-cancerous growths of muscular tissues.
+They all develop in and on a woman’s uterus.
+Yet not all fibroids will develop in the same location, or cause the same symptoms.
+That’s why we tend to classify fibroids based on where with the uterus they develop.

 The Three Types of Fibroids

 There are three different fibroid classifications.
 Intramural fibroids grow almost entirely within the wall of the uterus.
 Submucosal tumors grow from the uterine wall and push into the cavity of the uterus.
 Subserosal fibroids grow out of the uterine lining, poking through the uterine wall.
-Depending on the type or location of your uterine fibroids, you may experience different symptoms than a woman with a tumor in a different location.
+Your symptoms may be different from another woman’s depending on the type or location of your fibroids.
 But, for all women with fibroids, symptoms tend to fall in three main categories:

 - Abnormal bleeding